SimonAmable/next-saas-template/public/legal/privacy_policy.md

 - **Personal Information:** Such as your name, email address, and payment information when you create an account, subscribe, or contact us.
 - **Usage Data:** Information about how you use our Services, including log files, IP address, browser type, device information, and access times.
-- **User Content:** Images and other content you create, upload, or edit using our Services.
+- **User Content:** Content you create, upload, or process using our Services.
 - **Cookies and Tracking Technologies:** We use cookies and similar technologies to enhance your experience and analyze usage of our Services.

 ## 2. How We Use Your Information